-Multiple sclerosis, or MS, is a disease that affects your brain, spinal cord, and eyes.
-It can cause problems with vision, balance, muscle control and other basic body functions.
+Multiple sclerosis, or MS, is a disease that affects the brain and spinal cord.
+It can cause problems with vision, balance, sensation, and muscle control.
 This disease affects everyone differently.
 Some people have mild symptoms while others have debilitating symptoms that prevent them from doing daily tasks.

-Multiple sclerosis occurs when your immune system attacks the myelin in your central nervous system.
-Myelin wraps around your nerve fibers and protects them.
-Without the outer shell, your nerves become damaged.
-When this happens, your brain isn’t able to send signals through your body correctly.
-Your nerves also don’t work as they should to help you move and feel.
+Multiple sclerosis occurs when the immune system attacks the nerves in your brain or spinal cord.
+When the nerves become damaged the brain isn’t able to send signals through your body correctly.

-A multiple sclerosis attack involves new neurological signs and symptoms, which typically develop over a 24-hour period and subside or completely resolve over the ensuing weeks and months.
+Relapsing MS is characterized by the unpredictable occurrence of new attacks.
+These attacks are sometimes also called an exacerbation, a relapse, or flare.
+An attack involves new neurological signs and symptoms, which typically develop over a few days and subside or completely resolve over the ensuing weeks and months.

-Multiple sclerosis is a clinical diagnosis made when a person has evidence from the history, examination, or magnetic resonance imaging (MRI) of inflammation of the myelin.
-Inflammatory attacks typically leave scars in the brain that are visualized on MRI.
+Multiple sclerosis is a clinical diagnosis made when there is evidence of immune system attacks on the brain and spinal cord.
+A neurologist looks for evidence of these attacks in a person's symptoms, examination, and MRI scans.
+Attacks typically leave scars in the brain that are visualized on MRI.
 Scars from MS have a characteristic appearance and pattern that must be carefully discerned from other causes.
 The presence of inflammatory and protein markers in the cerebrospinal fluid can also help support the diagnosis.

 - Treating attacks